 The baby’s head can be larger than your pelvic area, and cannot be known until the delivery is attempted.

 Position of baby’s head in the pelvic floor: In a normal vaginal birth, the baby’s position should be headfirst to exit the womb.
 Facing back towards the tailbone will be an ideal position, which is referred to as anterior position.
 If the baby is facing towards the pubic bone, it is known as the posterior position.

 In this position, the delivery will be slow, and the mother may experience severe back pain.
 Though babies can be delivered in a posterior position, they have to be rotated to an ideal anterior position sometimes.

 Force of labor: Force usually refers to how hard the mother pushes and how strong the contractions are.
 Contractions help in dilation of the cervix, and if they dilate the cervix quickly, they also assist in birthing the baby easily.
 With a proper balance and push, your baby will be born within an hour or two with pushing.
 It may sometimes happen later or sooner too.

 Stopping The Push – When Is It Required?

 Sometimes, your practitioner may ask you to halt the push in a contraction even if there is an urge.
-It may be because your cervix is not dilated completely, or your baby is crowning, and the perineum has to be stretched slowly.
-It may also be due to the evidence of fetal distress or cord compression.
+It may be because your cervixiXA muscular, tunnel-like canal that connects the uterus and the vagina. is not dilated completely, or your baby is crowning, and the perineumiXThe sensitive area of skin between the genitals and anus. has to be stretched slowly.
+It may also be due to the evidence of fetal distress or cord compression (9).